mcaprari/caprazzi_net/_posts/2001-06-30-jit-compiler-part-1.markdown

 }
 {% endhighlight %}

-And a simple script that executes that executes the code alternatively with the JIT on and OFF:
+And this is a simple script that executes the code alternatively with the JIT ON and OFF:
 {% highlight bash %}
 COUNT=50000000
 for i in $(seq 5); do